 Water wise gardening is all the rage, especially in areas without consistent rainfall.
 Xeriscape garden ideas are the perfect way to conserve water and still create a spectacular landscape.
 Hot and sunny locations are the usual target for xeriscape and it can be a challenge to try to bring some shade to the area to further enhance the water conservation goals.
 The objective is to keep water usage down and save native vegetation where possible.
 Creating shade in the area is one of the tips on saving water and developing a beautiful space.

 Xeriscape shade gardens may seem a novelty at first but consider the properties of shade.
 Shade helps reduce moisture evaporation, it provides shelter from scorching sun and it can often protect lower story plants from the leeching and damage that occurs from wind.
 In its simplest form, shade comes from trees and larger bushes.
 Construction options also exist such as trellises, pergolas, rockeries, and other man made shade producing alternatives.

 Shade has a host of benefits, not least of which its ability to give the gardener a cool resting place.
 Shade provided by barriers, trees or rocks helps prevent wind desiccation which sucks moisture out of the soil.
 It also minimizes evaporation.
-If you have ever watered the garden in the morning and then looked for moist soil a few hours later, the shady spots are still wet.
-The heat of the sun can’t penetrate to shady areas and evaporate the precious moisture.
+If you have ever watered the garden in

 Another benefit to xeriscape garden shading is the types of plants used.
 Shade xeriscape plants are unusual in that they thrive in low light areas which many gardens lack.
 This provides the opportunity to investigate different types of plants that wouldn’t usually thrive in the landscape.